alphagov/remove-tasklists-in-issues/README.md

 GitHub is retiring its tasklist feature on April 30th 2025.
 Many of our issues have tasklists in their Markdown.

-This script uses the GitHub API through [Octokit](https://github.com/octokit/octokit.js) to find issues which use tasklists in their description.
+This script uses the GitHub API through [Octokit](https://github.com/octokit/octokit.js) to find issues which use tasklists in their description and output them in a CSV (`results/issues.csv`).

 Using [remark](https://remark.js.org/), we can then remove the ````[tasklist]` blocks to turn the tasklists into plain checklists.